shapoco/mamefont/README.md

 |1st.|7:6|0b10|
 ||5:0|`index`|

-The state machine simply copies the fragment in the LUT to the glyph buffer.
-If msb1st=1 is set, the fragments in the LUT must also be MSB 1st.
+The state machine simply copies the fragment in the Fragment Table to the glyph buffer.
+If msb1st=1 is set, the fragments in the Fragment Table must also be MSB 1st.

 ![](./img/inst_lup.svg)